Notes: The station was downgraded to an unstaffed halt on 7.6.1954; at the same time the freight service was withdrawn.

 BRIEF HISTORY OF THE MIDDLETON-IN-TEESDALE BRANCH

-The Stockton & Darlington Railway opened a line to Barnard Castle in 1856; the railway was called the Darlington and Barnard Castle railway.
-Barnard Castle got a second station in 1861 when the South Durham & Lancashire Railway built their line to Barras.
+The Stockton & Darlington Railway opened a line to Barnard Castle in 1856; the line was called the Darlington & Barnard Castle Railway.
+Barnard Castle received a second station in 1861 when the South Durham & Lancashire Railway built its line to Barras.

-The two stations were some distance apart necessitating a long walk; to alleviate this, the second station became a through station on 1st May 1862 and on the same day the original Stockton & Darlington terminus was closed.
-The whole line and its branches eventually became part of the Stockton and Darlington railway which was absorbed into the North Eastern Railway in 1863.
+The two stations were some distance apart necessitating a long walk; to alleviate this, the second station became a through station on 1 May 1862 and on the same day the original Stockton & Darlington terminus was closed.
+The whole line and its branches eventually became part of the Stockton & Darlington railway which was absorbed into the North Eastern Railway in 1863.

-Lunedale Quarry was developed shortly after the opening of the Middleton branch; it was served by a 2’ 6” gauge tramway with exchange sidings alongside the Middleton branch at Lunedale Quarry Signal Box half way between Mickleton and Middleton.
+Lunedale Quarry was developed shortly after the opening of the Middleton branch; it was served by a 2ft 6in gauge tramway with exchange sidings alongside the Middleton branch at Lunedale Quarry Signal Box half way between Mickleton and Middleton.
 There was a loco shed at the sidings.
-In c.1885 a further 2 mile branch was later laid from the sidings to Greengates Quarry with a tunnel under the Middleton - Brough road..
-A passenger service was provided on this branch for quarrymen travelling in open tubs; Greengates Quarry closed in 1917. (click on links above to see pictures)
+In c1885 a further 2-mile branch was later laid from the sidings to Greengates Quarry with a tunnel under the Middleton - Brough road.
+A passenger service was provided on this branch for quarrymen travelling in open tubs; Greengates Quarry closed in 1917.
+(Click on links above to see pictures)

-In 1914 a contractor’s 4 mile long narrow gauge line was opened to serve the Grassholme Reservoir south of Middleton-in-Teesdale with exchange sidings adjacent to the Tees Valley line north west of Mickleton station.
+In 1914 a contractor’s 4-mile narrow gauge line was opened to serve the Grassholme Reservoir south of Middleton-in-Teesdale with exchange sidings adjacent to the Tees Valley line north-north-west of Mickleton station.

 The Middleton branch never carried heavy passenger traffic; in 1922 there were five trains a day in each direction on weekdays and one train on Sunday.
 By 1950 this had increased to six daily trains but no Sunday service.
-The engine shed at Middleton was closed in 1957 when the steam service was replaced by DMU's but they couldn't halt the decline in passenger numbers and many trains ran virtually empty.
+The engine shed at Middleton was closed in 1957 when the steam service was replaced by DMUs but they were unable to halt the decline in passenger numbers and many trains ran virtually empty.

-The track had been lifted by May 1967 and today much of the course forms the Tees Valley Railway path with a car park at the former Mickleton Station site.
-The path starts near at Lonton, half as mile south east of Middleton-in-Teesdale and ends near Lartington two miles north west of Barnard Castle.
+The track had been lifted by May 1967 and today much of the course forms the Tees Valley Railway path with a car park at the former Mickleton station site.
+The path starts near at Lonton, half a mile south south-east of Middleton-in-Teesdale and ends near Lartington two miles north-north-west of Barnard Castle.

 To see other stations on the Middleton-in-Teesdale branch click on the station name: Barnard Castle, Cotherstone, Romaldkirk & Middleton-in-Teesdale